Every AFOQT Subtest Strategy You Need to Know

 Response Ranking Approach

-Identify the most effective response (solves the problem while maintaining relationships and values) and the least effective (avoids the issue, creates new problems, or violates values).
-The middle rankings often distinguish between “good but not optimal” responses.
+Identify the most effective response (solves the problem while maintaining relationships and values) and the least effective (avoids the issue or violates values).
+The middle rankings distinguish between “good but not optimal” responses.

 Self-Description Inventory: Authentic Responses